Samsung/TizenRT/tools/trap/HowToUseTrap.md

 Device Drivers -> Block-to-character(BCH) Support
 ```

-## How to upload RAMDUMP-or-UserfsDUMP
+## How to upload RAMDUMP or UserfsDUMP
 ### In Linux
 With the DUMP Tool configured above, whenever the target board crashes because of an assert condition, it enters into PANIC mode, and displays the following message:
 ```